Skip to main content

 Good career progression

-Accountancy firms usually have a clear career path from trainee to manager and on up the ladder.
+Accountancy firms usually have a clear career path from trainee to manager – and higher up the ladder.
 Stay on track and you could pull in serious money as a partner in the firm.

 How is audit different from other accountancy routes?

-If you’re interested in accountancy, audit is just one of the many roles available.
-For example you could also get into:
+If you’re interested in accountancy, being an auditor is just one of the many roles available.

-• insolvency – sorting out the finances when a business goes bust
+• Insolvency.
+In this area, accountants sort out the finances when a business goes bust.

 Client interaction